kjkasi/EasyNetQWiki/Documentation/Replacing-EasyNetQ-Components.md

 So to register your own logger, based on IEasyNetQLogger, you'd write this code:

-    IEasyNewQLogger logger = new MyLogger(); // note the use of IEasyNetQLogger not var. var bus = RabbitHutch.CreateBus(connectionString,
+    IEasyNetQLogger logger = new MyLogger(); // note the use of IEasyNetQLogger not var. var bus = RabbitHutch.CreateBus(connectionString,
         serviceRegister => serviceRegister.Register(serviceProvider => logger));